AllenNeuralDynamics/iGluSnFR4_photometry/README.md

 # iGluSnFR4 photometry

-Analysis codes to reproduce fiber photometry figures shown in the iGluSnFR4 paper (Aggarwal et al., 2025)
+Analysis codes to reproduce panels in the fiber photometry figure (Figure 5) shown in the iGluSnFR4 paper (Aggarwal et al., 2025)

 Preprint: https://www.biorxiv.org/content/10.1101/2025.03.20.643984v1

 Publication: TBA

+# For CodeOcean users

+For source code, see this [github repo](https://github.com/AllenNeuralDynamics/iGluSnFR4_photometry) associated with the reproducible capsule.

+# Experiments and data

+The dataset involves fiber photomety measurement in behaving mice engagin in Pavlovian conditioning, where water reward is presented to mildly water-deprived mice following an auditory conditioned stimulus.
+Behavior task control and photomtery data acquisition were performed using custom written Bonsai software described in [the dedicated github repo](https://github.com/AllenNeuralDynamics/PavlovianCond_Bonsai).

+Structure of the data is described in the [AIND file-standard repo](https://github.com/AllenNeuralDynamics/aind-file-standards/blob/main/file_formats/fip.md).

 # Reproducing these results